luoxuchen2/is477-chen-jenny/StatusReport.md

 ##### Maya Jenny:
 I was responsible for the exploratory data analysis of the integrated ATP tennis and GDP dataset.
 After the datasets were merged, I analyzed key variables including player ranking points and country-level GDP to better understand their distributions and relationships in relation to our research question.

+I generated multiple data visualizations, including distribution plots for player ranking points and GDP, which helped identify skewness and variability in these two variables.
+To further investigate the overarching relationship between economic factors and player performance, I constructed scatter plots comparing GDP (x-axis) and player ranking points (y-axis).
+After observing strong skewness in the data, I applied a logarithmic transformation and produced a log-scale scatter plot to help improve interpretability.